MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-sign-in-passkey-authenticator.md

 1. Register Authenticator passkey on your mobile device.
 1. Sign in to Authenticator.
-1. Setup passkey on you iOS device using the available QR code.
+1. Set up passkey on your iOS device by using the available QR code.
-1. Open a Microsoft app, such as Outlook, using the username you created the passkey for.
+1. Open a Microsoft app, such as Outlook, with the username you created the passkey for.
 1. Now you can access other Microsoft apps on your device, and you'll be automatically authenticated.